-Cranberry helps reduce women’s cystitis frequency
+Cranberry helps reduce medically diagnosed cystitis frequency in women

 Cranberry has been shown to reduce the frequency with which medically diagnosed cystitis recurs in women.
-It works by inhibiting cystitis-causing bacteria (typically E. coli) from adhering to the bladder wall and thus helps to prevent infection taking hold.

 Always read the label.
 Follow the directions for use.
-If symptoms persist, worsen or change unexpectedly, talk to your health professional.
+If symptoms persist, worsen, or change unexpectedly, talk to your health professional.